Fertilizing pomegranates is pretty easy for home gardeners. Follow the tips below and you should have good success and lots of fruit to enjoy!

 Soil pH is important...

-For best performance, soils should have a pH ranging from 6.0 to 7.0.
+For best pomegranate performance, soils should have a pH ranging from 6.0 to 7.0.

 Soil pH is a measurement of the alkalinity or acidity of soil and is measured on a scale of 1-14, with 7 as the neutral mark.
 Any measurement below 7 is considered acid and anything above 7 is considered alkaline.
 Acid soils are often referred to as "sour" and alkaline soils as "sweet."
 A pH of 5.5 is 10 times more acidic than a pH of 6.5.
 Conversely, a pH of 8.5 is 10 times more alkaline than a pH of 7.5.

-You can test your own soil by purchasing a soil pH test kit from your local nursery and garden center, or you can contact your local Extension office to inquire about their soil testing services.
-You can buy soil pH test kits online here.
-If your soil pH does not fall between 6.0 and 7.0 then you'll have to take steps to adjust it.
-Most soil testing kits provide instructions for adjusting soil pH, or you can get this information for your local nursery and garden center professional or extension service agent.
-Basically, to raise the pH number you will need to apply limestone.
+You can test your own soil by purchasing a soil pH test kit from your local nursery and garden center or you can buy a soil test kit online here.
+Your local Extension office may also provide soil testing services.
+Most soil testing kits provide instructions for adjusting soil pH, or you can get this information from your local nursery and garden center professional or extension service agent.
+Basically speaking, to raise the pH number you will need to apply limestone.
 To lower the number (make more acid) you'll need to apply chelated iron, soil sulfur, or aluminum sulfate.

 Nutrient and fertilizer needs...